al45tair/Async/README.md

 Async Swift
 ===========

+**THIS IS A TOY IMPLEMENTATION AND SHOULD NOT BE USED IN PRODUCTION**

+(This was originally writen for Swift 1.x; I have updated the code for Swift 5 compatibility, but it's still a toy.)

 This framework implements C#-like async/await primitives in Swift.
 Owing to some problems with the current operating system bindings, together with the need for a tiny bit of assembly language to make this work, the guts of the